 Our journey through activity type postings begins with activity type category 1 (manual entry, manual allocation).
 I think of category 1 as the vanilla ice cream of posting activity.
-This is the most straightforward method to use and understand.
-Activity types defined with this category must be directly posted to a cost center and at the same time have a cost object for the allocation assigned.
+This is the most common and straightforward method to use and understand.
+Activity types defined with this category must post directly to a cost center and at the same time have a receiver cost object for the allocation assigned.
 Look at the definition of activity type CATEG1 below.
 In this case, the actual allocation category is left blank, which means that it will be the same as the plan activity type category.
 For CATEG1, that means the actual category will be 1.

-We will use a very simple planning example to examine the effects of making category 1 activity type postings.
+We will use a simple planning example to examine the effects of making category 1 activity type postings.
 10,000 activity units are planned for the fiscal year in KP26.

 Some fixed and variable costs have been assigned to this activity type.
-The planned variable costs are dependent upon how much activity is planned, whereas the planned fixed costs are totally independent of the planned activity quantity.
+The planned variable costs are dependent upon how much activity is planned, whereas the planned fixed costs are independent of the planned activity quantity.
 This will have an impact when activity is posted to the cost center.

-The next step is to use transaction KSPI to calculated the activity price.
+The next step is to use transaction KSPI to calculate the activity price.
 Because there are fixed and variable costs planned for this activity type, the activity price will have a fixed portion and a variable portion.
 This will have implications when the activity type is posted.